Ivanka Trump visits center for minority-owned businesses

-WASHINGTON (AP) — Ivanka Trump has expanded her research on economic policy with a visit to a Baltimore center for minority-owned small businesses.
+WASHINGTON (AP) — Ivanka Trump is learning more about economic policy as she takes on a more visible role in and around Washington.

-A White House official confirmed the Wednesday visit to the Raymond V. Haysbert Center for Entrepreneurship at the Greater Baltimore Urban League.
-The official said Trump participated in a round table discussion with business owners.
+On Wednesday, the first daughter visited the Raymond V. Haysbert Center for Entrepreneurship at the Greater Baltimore Urban League, where she participated in a roundtable discussion with minority business owners, mostly from the Baltimore area.

+National Urban League President Marc Morial invited Trump, who has stressed her interest in working on policies to benefit women in business.
+He said he wanted to show her “a highly successful program that is supported by the federal government that makes a difference in the success of small entrepreneurs.”

+“I feel like Ivanka listened very intently and asked some very intelligent questions,” Morial said, noting that she wanted to understand which programs worked and could be implemented on a larger scale.

 Most Read Stories